andrew-johnson-4/PunCalculus/README.md

 $$terminal \ application \quad \frac{\Gamma \vdash f:(A \to B) + (C \to D) + (X \to Y) \quad \Gamma \vdash x:A + X \quad f(x)}{\Gamma \vdash f(x):B + Y}$$

+## Evaluation

+Rules for evaluation are mostly the same as lambda calculus with the exception of plural arrows that may *carry* more than one value at a time.

 ## Notes

 _Concrete_ types are never ambiguous, they get collapsed into at most a plural type.